Cc618/Riddim/doc/syntax.md

 print a - b # 10!
 ```

-To have a list and a description of all slots, see [object.md].
+To have a list and a description of all slots, see [the object/Slots documentation](object.md).
 Note that not all slots are allowed to be overloaded.

 ## Error handling